defeo/cimpa-popayan/README.md

 - [The notebook of the first tutorial](https://mybinder.org/v2/gh/defeo/cimpa-popayan/master?labpath=2023-08-01-popayan.ipynb) on elliptic curves, torsion points and the Frobenius endomorphism.

-- [The notebook of the second tutorial](https://mybinder.org/v2/gh/defeo/cimpa-popayan/master?labpath=2023-08-02-popayan.ipynb) on isogenies and complex multiplication.
+- [The notebook of the second tutorial](https://mybinder.org/v2/gh/defeo/cimpa-popayan/master?labpath=2023-08-03-popayan.ipynb) on isogenies and complex multiplication.

+- [The notebook of the third tutorial](https://mybinder.org/v2/gh/defeo/cimpa-popayan/master?labpath=2023-08-04-popayan.ipynb) on complex multiplication and cryptography.

 ## Acknowledgments